andreagiussani/the-long-beard-blog/_pages/about.md

 ## Short Bio

-I am a Data Engineer with great experience as aMachine Learning Developer with focus on Natural Language Processing.
+I am a modern Data Engineer with extensive experience as a Machine Learning Developer, specializing in Natural Language Processing.
+My work goes beyond just managing terabytes of data in modern databases; I am deeply involved in the entire machine learning deployment process as well.
+This focus wasn’t by accident: I believe that a great ML model starts with great data.
+Over time, I have leaned into Data Engineering, driven by a desire to be the kind of Data Engineer I would have loved to have had as a Junior Scientist.

+## Some Facts on myself
 I hold a PhD in Statistics from Bocconi University, with a strong background in Probability and Statistical Modeling.
 During my PhD (2014-2017) I have focused on Multivariate Survival Models, and a list of published works is available here:
   - Giussani, A. [[2021]](https://www.amazon.com/Applied-Machine-Learning-Python-Giussani/dp/8831322044).
 Applied MAchine Learning with Python.
 Bocconi University Press
   - Giussani, A. and Bonetti, M. [(2019)](https://www.sciencedirect.com/science/article/pii/S0167715219301385).
 A note on the length-biased Weibull-Gamma frailty survival model.
 Volume 153, Pages 32-36.